smirarab/global/src/shell/README.md

 * [triplet.freq.sh](triplet.freq.sh): given a file with a bunch of newick trees, computes the frequencies of the three topologies for all n choose 3 triplets and outputs results to standard output.
   * This is just a wrapper around an excellent program from a [MS thesis by Jens Johansen](http://jensjohansen.com/thesis/).
 Thanks Jens!
   * The binaries of Jen's code are *not* included in this package.
-Please download the code from the link above, build it, and put the binaries under `$WS_HOME/bin` and name the binary file `triplets.soda2103`.
+Please download the code from the link above, build it, and put the binaries under `$WS_HOME/bin` and name the binary file `trip_bin`.
   * Note that the script can be easily adopted to do quartets instead of triplets (TODO).
   * python > 2.6 is a requirement (but python >3.0 would probably not work).